Marco Beltrán: Ultimate Fighting Championship

-Post-UFC career
+LUX Fight League

 Lux Bantamweight Champion

-After his stint in the UFC, Beltrán returned to his native Mexican circuit by signing with Lux Fight League.
-He made his promotional debut against Erick Rogelio Ruano Barrera for the Lux Bantamweight Championship at Lux Fight League 4 on March 15, 2019.
+After his stint in the UFC, Beltrán returned to his native Mexican circuit by signing with LUX Fight League.
+He made his promotional debut against Erick Rogelio Ruano Barrera for the Lux Bantamweight Championship at LUX 004 on March 15, 2019.
 He won the fight via fourth-round technical knockout.

-Beltrán then attempted to become a two-division champion in the organization by challenging Diego Lopes at Lux Fight League 7 on November 29, 2019.
+Beltrán then attempted to become a two-division champion in the organization by challenging Diego Lopes at LUX 007 on November 29, 2019.
 However he lost the fight via first-round submission.

-He was then scheduled to make his first Bantamweight title defense against David Mendoza at Lux Fight League 9 on July 17, 2020.
+He was then scheduled to make his first Bantamweight title defense against David Mendoza at LUX 009 on July 17, 2020.
 He retained his title via fourth-round submission.

-The pair was pitted against each other in a rematch for the title at Lux Fight League 14 on June 25, 2021.
+The pair was pitted against each other in a rematch for the title at LUX 014 on June 25, 2021.
 Beltrán again retained the title via first-round submission.

-Beltrán was expected to defend his belt against Francesco Patron Manzo at Lux Fight League 17 on October 15, 2021.
+Beltrán was expected to defend his belt against Francesco Patron Manzo at LUX 017 on October 15, 2021.
 However, the fight was later scrapped.

-Beltrán faced Jose Roura on June 17, 2022, at Lux Fight League 23.
+Beltrán faced Rudolfo Rubio Perez on June 17, 2022, at LUX 023.
 He defended his Bantamweight title and won the bout via unanimous decision.

-Beltrán faced Rudolfo Rubio Perez on December 9, 2022, at Lux Fight League 29, collecting a fourth Bantamweight title defense when he won the bout via unanimous decision.
+Beltrán faced Jose Roura on December 9, 2022, at LUX 029, collecting a fourth Bantamweight title defense when he won the bout via unanimous decision.

-Ares FC
+Post-LUX career

-Beltrán signed a 4 bout deal with Ares FC, and faced Damien Lapilus for the vacant AFC Featherweight Championship on March 9, 2023 on Ares FC 13, losing the bout in the first round via TKO stoppage.
+Beltrán signed with French-based promotion Ares FC, and faced Damien Lapilus for the vacant AFC Featherweight Championship on March 9, 2023 on Ares FC 13, losing the bout in the first round via TKO stoppage.

+Beltrán faced Darko Banović on December 16, 2023 at FNC 14, winning the bout via split decision.

+Beltrán is booked to fight for the vacant bantamweight title at Superior Challenge 28 on May 31 in Stockholm, Sweden.
+He will face Superior Challenge flyweight champion Bartosz Wojcikiewicz in the main event.